elvisperlika/thymio-flask-server/readMe.md

 It's relvent to use ```ipython``` because the ```tdmclient.notebook``` work only with that interpreter.

-## Connect with Thymios and control a Thymio
+## Control Thymios

-1. Connect all Thymios you need in you network.
+1. Open ThymioSuite and plug in the dongles for all thymios you want to use.
 2. Open your browser in ```localhost:port```.
-3. Press the button **CONNECT**, you will redirect to the 'control' page (the server will create a json with id and thymio-id).
+3. Yuo will redirect to the control from and you can send manualy commands to a Thymio.
-4. Send a command to the Thymio setting id, left power motor and right motor power
+4. Send a command to the Thymio setting physical id, left power motor and right motor power

-## Send command manually
+## API

-Paste a string like this after the root, the is must be the robot's physical id:
+Control a thymio from your project using this GET method in your application:

 ```
 /thymio?json={"id":"44cdb758-cffc-42f3-ad5e-02262a80fcfc","l":-50,"r":+50}
 ```
-or use it as API from your application.
+- id: physical id
+- l: left power motor
+- r: right power motor